 Over the years many changes occurred.
 In 1971, a Security Department, separate from Maintenance, was formed.
 Officers were called "Campus Security Officers" and heavy emphasis was placed on the security of the physical plant.
 In 1981, the status of the Department changed again, to that of "Public Safety."
 The theory behind the Public Safety model was to develop a service-oriented organization with law enforcement powers specifically geared to the needs of campus communities.

 Today, the University Police continues its tradition of service-oriented policing.
-This Department continues to provide a number of special programs for the campus community, including: Student Safety Initiative, where students patrol the campus from 9pm to 3am daily; Assisting with the administration of a medical response team, where student volunteers provide first aid to members of the campus community; numerous special programs in the residence halls on topics such as date rape, DWI and women's safety issues; sponsorship of safety programs geared to pre-school children in our Child Care Center, as well as conducting a fingerprinting program for these children, creating personal identification cards for their parents' use.
+The New York State University Police at SUNY Cobleskill continues to provide a number of special programs for the campus community, including: Student Safety Initiative, where students patrol the campus from 9pm to 3am daily; numerous special educational programs in the residence halls on topics such as dating violence, DWI and women's safety issues; sponsorship of safety programs geared to pre-school children in our Child Care Center, including having an officer trained as a certified Child Passenger Safety Technician; presentation of R.A.D. classes to students and staff; and many other programs with the intent to enhance the overall quality of life and safety of our campus community.

-The law enforcement role of the University Police also continues to grow as students, their parents, faculty and staff express increasing interest in questions of campus safety.
+The law enforcement role of the New York State University Police also continues to grow as students, their parents, faculty and staff express increasing interest in questions of campus safety.
+Active Shooter incident preparedness and response training is a high priority.
+We also regularly test our Emergency Broadcast System in cooperation with our IT Department.

 Parking and traffic enforcement have also become important aspects of the University Police's function.
 All members are now certified as radar operators.
 Their efforts have done much to reduce vehicle speeds on campus in an effort to make our roads safe - not only for vehicles - but for our many pedestrians and joggers as well.